Something is missing from our website.

 “If you’re going to blog, why not make it matter.
 Make it count.
 Find your voice.
 Write content for yourself, and your audience, not for your corporate sponsors.”

-As of now, there are a few sponsored posts left on the site.
-When these yearly contracts expire we won’t be offering the option for renewal and we will be removing the links or deleting the posts.
+There are a few sponsored posts left on the site.
+When these yearly contracts expire we won’t be offering the option for renewal.
+We will be removing the links or deleting the posts.

 In the future, all new posts published on Global Goose will have no monetary motivations going on behind the scenes.
-We are excited about this and we hope you continue to follow us and enjoy what we have to share with you.
+We are excited about this.
+We hope you continue to follow us and enjoy what we have to share with you.

 What do you think about advertising and sponsored content on travel blogs?